streamflow-finance/rust-sdk/README.md

 ## Fees

-Streamflow protocol transfer 0.25% of contract total amount (net_amount_deposit) to streamflow treasury to cover costs of building and maintaining protocl.
+Streamflow protocol transfer 0.25% of contract total amount (net_amount_deposit) to streamflow treasury to cover costs of building and maintaining protocol.

 ## Registering as partner on streamflow protocol

 Streamflow protocol supports integrating partner fees for other protocols built on top of streamflow.
-For more information, reach us out on discord. <link>link</link>
+For more information, reach us out on discord. https://discord.gg/NPxw3m4pzt